Hanoi is one of my new favorite places. Everyone told me it would be awesome, and they were right.

 Any place with a tout is less appealing to me, not more.
 I’m pretty good at staring straight ahead, keeping a constant pace, and shoving my way through when necessary, but it’s still wearing.
 (Aside from that, the beer street is really cool!)

 Have I mentioned Hanoi is loud?
-I was woken up several times before 9 am by blaring music coming in from the street.
+I was woken up several times before 9 AM by blaring music coming in from the street.
 I tried to think what it could be: Something religious?
 A particularly musical school bell?
 But it sounded like happy pop music.
-Gaetan said Vietnamese people just like loud music.
+Someone told me Vietnamese people just like loud music.
 Mystery solved!

 The train street is super cool.